256dpi/fire/README.md

 ## Authenticators

-An `Authenticator` provides authentication through OAuth2 and can be created using `fire.NewAuthenticator` with a reference to a database, a client model, a owner model and a secret:
+An `Authenticator` provides authentication through OAuth2 and can be created using `fire.NewAuthenticator` with a reference to a database, a secret and the default access token lifespan:

 ```go
 type User struct {